TritonDataCenter/manta-nfs/README.md

 When running the server for the first time, you probably want to run it by hand to confirm that the configuration is correct and things are working as expected.
-Once you know things are working correctly, you may want to setup a service so that the server runs automatically.
+Once you know things are working correctly, you may want to set up a service so that the server runs automatically.

-The server must be started as root, since it needs access to the portmapper's privileged port, but once the server is running, it lowers its uid to 'nobody' to improve security.
-The 'sudo' or 'pfexec' commands are typically used to run a command as root, depending on which OS you're using.
+The server must be started as root since it needs access to the portmapper's privileged port.
+Once the server is running, it lowers its uid to 'nobody' to improve security.
+The `sudo` or `pfexec` commands are typically used to run a command as root, depending on which OS you're using.

-If you're using the Manta environment variables as the source of your Manta account information, and if you're using 'sudo', use the '-E' option to pass those forward.
+If you're using the Manta environment variables as the source of your Manta account information and you're using `sudo`, use the `-E` option to pass those forward.
 On some Linux distributions sudo will reset 'HOME' to root's home directory.
 On those distributions you must also set HOME back to your home directory.